 Kabuki syndrome is a rare genetic disease that can affect your child’s facial features, musculoskeletal system and many other organs and body systems.
 The symptoms of the condition vary widely from child to child, but most have distinctive facial characteristics and skeletal malformations.
-A genetic mutation in one of two genes causes the disease.
+A genetic variant in one of two genes causes the disease.

 Advertisement